 Most natural communities evaluated at St. Sebastian had overstory pine stocking levels within or slightly below the range and hardwood overstory stocking levels above the upper limits identified for corresponding Florida Natural Areas Inventory (FNAI) Reference Sites.
+The Timber Management Analysis found in Addendum 8 provides additional details.
 Overstory thinning is a management tool that may be utilized in areas which have overstocked conditions.
-Activities related to stand improvement, including palmetto and midstory reduction, are ongoing and still needed in many areas.
+However, the specific management goals and objectives for each natural community are detailed in the Resource Management Component.
+Activities related to stand improvement, including palmetto and midstory reduction, are ongoing in many areas, as well.